netidx/netidx-book/src/complete_system.md

 is joined to my samba ADS domain.

 The control program, then, is more or less a simple translation layer between the modbus interface of the Prostar and netidx.
-This system has been around for a long time, predating having netidx working as an open source system (the closed version goes back over a decade, but for various reasons it will likely never be released), as such there is a vestigal web gui, and a local control socket interface (which is still used by command line tools).
 Full source code [here](https://github.com/estokes/solar).

 The main loop takes commands from either the command socket, or the